raspberrypilearning/astro-pi-guide/inputs-outputs/led-matrix.md

   ap.set_pixels(creeper_pixels)
   ```

-You can even use more than two colours like in this example of Steve from Minecraft:
+You can even use more than two colours, like in this example of Steve from Minecraft:

 ```python
   from astro_pi import AstroPi